dr563105/fastsetup/README.md

 ```

 The setup script will create a new user inside the cloud pc.
 This user is not to be
 confused with IAM user created by AWS root user.

-The EC2 has a general username *ubuntu*
-for all instances.
+Reboot when prompted.
 Wait a couple of minutes for reboot, then ssh back in

-Reboot when prompted.
 Then reconnect using ssh, but with an additional -L flag which will allow you to connect to Jupyter Notebook once it's installed:

 ### Step 2: Opening ports for jupyter notebook: